 Experienced Murray Personal Injury Attorneys Answer Frequently Asked Questions about Kentucky Car and Truck Accident Law

 If you have been hurt in a car or truck accident, we know that you are probably dealing with a stack of confusing bills, claims and paperwork, while at the same time trying to deal with your injuries and get back on your feet or back to work, if possible.
 Hiring an attorney to deal with your insurance or negligence claim can help a lot, but it can be intimidating to know where to start.
 Below are answers to some basic questions we are often asked at the Hatfield Law Firm, as we help people in Murray and throughout Kentucky who have been injured in a car or truck accident.
-If you have other questions or need to speak to an attorney regarding your potential claims, call the Hatfield Law Firm at 270-759-3954 for a free consultation with a knowledgeable and experienced Kentucky personal injury lawyer.
+If you have other questions or need to speak to an attorney regarding your potential claims, call the Hatfield Law Firm at 270-759-3954 for an appointment with a knowledgeable and experienced Kentucky personal injury lawyer.

 When can I sue the at-fault driver for negligence in a car accident?

 If you rejected Personal Injury Protection (PIP) coverage (no-fault insurance), then you are not restricted from pursuing the other driver for compensation.
 If you have PIP insurance, which pays you up to $10,000 for your medical bills, lost income and other out of pocket expenses without regard to who was at fault, then you can only go after the at-fault driver if one of the following conditions are present:

 - You broke a bone in the crash

 - Your injury is permanent

 - You suffered the permanent loss of a body function